 The problem is that websites and internet search marketing have evolved over the last several years; it is no longer good enough for you to have the outdated web catalog that most small and mid-sized businesses have out there.

-If you haven’t touched your site in a while, there are five signs that you really want to take a closer look at and consider a redesign.
+If you haven’t touched your site in a while, here are five signs that say it may be time for a website redesign:

 Back in the olden days, say the early to mid-2000’s, we designed sites for the standard 600 x 800 resolution monitors.
 You know, those heavy monstrosities that sent you to the chiropractor when you lifted them.